 What is a dental implant?

-Your dentist can surgically place dental implants into the jawbone as part of the process to replace a missing tooth and protect your oral health.
-When combined with a crown or other tooth replacement, implants have a natural look and feel.
+Your dentist can surgically place dental implants into the jawbone as part of the process to replace a missing tooth.
+When paired with a tooth replacement such as a crown, dental implants can have a similar appearance and function to a natural tooth.

-They can help treat a variety of oral health concerns, help resolve bite issues and jaw joint pain, prevent surrounding teeth from moving and preserve the aesthetic appearance and tissue in a patient's facial area.
+Dental implants can help treat a variety of oral health issues, help resolve bite issues and jaw joint pain, prevent surrounding teeth from shifting into the gap, and preserve the aesthetic appearance and tissue in a patient's facial area.

 Also referred to as the fixture, the implant itself is usually made with titanium and surgically placed beneath the gums.